Mount Albert Lions

-The Mount Albert Lions are a rugby league club based in Mount Albert, New Zealand.
-The Lions home ground is at Fowlds Park.
-Their patron is the former Prime Minister of New Zealand, Helen Clark.
+The Mount Albert Lions are a rugby league club based in Mount Albert, New Zealand that plays in the Auckland Rugby League.
+The Lions’ home ground is at Fowlds Park.
+Their patron is Helen Clark, a former Prime Minister of New Zealand.
 In 2008 and 2009 the Lions won the Fox Memorial.

 As of 2025 the team is coached by Trent Wallace.